sbeuran/oppizi-be-devops-test/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and deployment.
-The pipeline consists of the following stages:

-### Test Stage
+This project is automatically deployed to AWS using GitHub Actions.
+The pipeline:
-- Runs on every push and pull request
+1. Runs tests on every push and PR
-- Sets up Node.js and PostgreSQL
-- Installs dependencies
-- Runs unit tests

-### Build and Deploy Stage
-- Only runs on pushes to main branch
-- Builds Docker image
+2. On successful merge to main:
+   - Deploys infrastructure using CloudFormation
-- Pushes image to Amazon ECR
+   - Builds and pushes Docker image to ECR
-- Updates ECS service with new image
+   - Updates ECS service

 ### Required Secrets

-The following secrets need to be configured in GitHub repository settings:
+Set these in GitHub repository settings (Settings > Secrets and variables > Actions):

-- `AWS_ACCESS_KEY_ID`: AWS access key for deployment
+- `AWS_ACCESS_KEY_ID`: AWS access key
-- `AWS_SECRET_ACCESS_KEY`: AWS secret key for deployment
+- `AWS_SECRET_ACCESS_KEY`: AWS secret key

-### Setting up Secrets

-1. Go to your GitHub repository
-2. Navigate to Settings > Secrets and variables > Actions
-3. Click "New repository secret"
-4. Add the required secrets
+- `DB_PASSWORD`: Database password

-### Security Considerations
+### Infrastructure

-- AWS credentials are stored as GitHub secrets
+The application is deployed on AWS with:
+- ECS Fargate for container orchestration
+- RDS PostgreSQL for database
+- Application Load Balancer for traffic distribution
+- VPC with public and private subnets
-- ECR repository requires authentication
+- ECR for container registry
-- All secrets are encrypted and only exposed during pipeline execution
-- Least privilege principle is followed for AWS IAM roles

 ## Local Development